craigmaslowski/ElCacheo/readme.md

 var cache = new Cache();
 ```

 Then pass your selector to the get() method.
-ElCacheo will make the selection, using jQuery or Zepto, or return the cached copy if the selection was previously made.
+ElCacheo will make the selection and add it to the cache, or return the cached copy if the selection was made previously.

 ```JavaScript
 cache.get('body'); // instead of $('body')